No3cho/ruuf/README.md

-# `ruuf` - A simple yet convenient cross-platform ARP spoofer.
+# `ruuf` - A simple yet convenient cross-platform ARP spoofer

 Poison the ARP cache of the given victim, thereby redirecting the traffic to the target therefrom through the local machine.